-Let's take this protein's data and run a deep analysis of this product.
+Let's take data from this protein and do an in-depth analysis of this product.

-The 100% Whey Professional supplement is available at 3 sizes, a small one of 920 grams, a medium one with 2350 grams and the biggest one contains 5000 grams, that is, 5kg.
+The 100% Whey Professional supplement is available at 3 sizes, a small one of 920 grams, a medium one with 2350 grams and the largest one contains 5000 grams, that is, 5kg.

-In addition to the diversity of sizes, there is an even greater variety in terms of flavours, with the classic strawberry, chocolate or vanilla being present, but also some more alternative ones, such as caramel or vanilla/blackberry.
+In addition to the diversity of sizes, there is an even greater variety when it comes to flavors, with the classic strawberry, chocolate or vanilla being present, but also some more alternatives, such as caramel or vanilla / blackberry.

 As for ingredients, they vary from flavor to flavor, but basically consist of the following:

-(Information taken from the brand's official website, we used the strawberry flavor)
+(Information taken from the official website of the brand, we used the strawberry flavor)

-The ingredients are listed in order of concentration in the product, that is, the main ingredient is Whey Concentrate and Whey Isolated, although it is in the formula, is in a residual dose.
+The ingredients are listed in order of concentration in the product, that is, the main ingredient is Whey Concentrate and, Whey Isolate although it is in the formula, it is in a residual dose.

-In addition, they contain normal sweeteners and colors in whey-flavored supplements.
+In addition, they contain normal sweeteners and dyes in whey flavored supplements.

 Looking at the ingredients, is it a good formula?